INTERIM CARE

 • Attend all well-baby visits and medical appointments

-• Interim care families can live within the Spence-Chapin service area of 40 miles from New York City, including Long Island, northern New Jersey, Westchester, the Hudson Valley, and all New York City boroughs.
+• Reside within the Spence-Chapin service area of 40 miles from New York City, including Long Island, northern New Jersey, Westchester, the Hudson Valley, and all New York City boroughs.

-• Ability to drive the baby to Spence-Chapin’s Manhattan office when requested, often weekly or bi-weekly.
+• Have the ability to drive the baby to Spence-Chapin’s Manhattan office when requested, often weekly or bi-weekly.

-• Families with children under 2 years old in their home will be considered on a case-by-case basis.
+• Understand that families with children under 2 years old already in their home will be considered on a case-by-case basis

 Spence-Chapin offers free and unbiased options counseling for biological parents around permanency options for their child.
 We understand that women and their partners need appropriate time and space to make a decision about the future of their family, especially after a recent birth.
 Placing their newborn in Interim Care allows biological parents to continue counseling to fully explore their options while knowing their baby is being cared for by a nurturing caregiver in a loving home.
 Birth parents retain their legal rights while the baby is in care and are encouraged to visit their baby.
 Our services are free for biological parents while they take the days or even a few weeks to make a decision.